PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Convergence tests

-In the case of the \textit{separate universe} technique, for each mass bin, we fit \bp to \autoref{eq:bphi_p} using a least squares-method, with $b_1$ coming from \citet{Tinker_2010} for each mass bin.
-Utilising the \textit{separate universe} error in \bp, $\sigma_{\rm SU}(b_\phi)$ (\autoref{eq:err_SU}), we get $p=0.8307\pm0.0022$.
-This result is very different to the {\it universality relation} and the $p$ obtained for the \textsc{PNG-UNIT}, $p=0.955\pm0.013$.
-We argue that this suggest a shortcoming in the method used to obtain $\sigma_{\rm SU}(b_\phi)$.
-The \textit{separate universe} measurement of $p$ is driven by the mass bins with the smallest errors.
-Despite only having three \textit{separate universe} simulations for each mass resolution, the error bars for some of the mass bins are smaller than for \textsc{PNG-UNITsims}, where we are using several variance reduction techniques (\autoref{sec:methods-pk}).
-Moreover, $\chi^2/{\rm dof} = 519/20$ for the $p$ obtained with the \textit{separate universe} technique.
+Finally, we measure $p$ from the separate universe.
+We fit \bp to \autoref{eq:bphi_p} using a least-squares method, with $b_1$ coming from \citet{Tinker_2010} for each mass bin.
+Utilising the error in \bp for the combination of the high- and low-resolution separate universe simulations we have described, we get $p=0.8307\pm0.0022$.
+This result differs from the universality relation and the $p$ obtained for the \textsc{PNG-UNIT}, \autoref{eq:p_result}.
+We argue that this suggests a shortcoming in the method used to obtain $\sigma_{\rm SU}(b_\phi)$.
+The mass bins with the smallest errors drive the separate universe measurement of $p$.
+Moreover, $\chi^2/{\rm dof} = 519/20$ for the $p$ obtained with the separate universe technique is rather large.

-Ignoring the \textit{separate universe} error bars, by not weighting the bins by their $\sigma(b_\phi)$ in the least squares fitting procedure, we find $p=1.047\pm0.057$.
-This value is consistent with the {\it universality relation} and it is less than $2\sigma$ away the results shown in \autoref{sec:bphifnl_vs_b1} and \autoref{sec:p_vs_m}.
+Ignoring the separate universe error bars, we find $p=1.047\pm0.057$ by not weighting the bins by their $\sigma(b_\phi)$ in the least-squares fitting procedure.
+If we apply this method to the results coming from \textsc{PNG-UNIT} simulation, we get $p=0.984\pm0.031$.
+In both cases, the value is consistent with the universality relation, and it is less than $2\sigma$ away from the results shown in \autoref{eq:p_result}.

+Overall, the results in this section suggest that one must be very careful when considering the errors in $b_\phi$ arising from the separate universe technique and consider a larger set of simulations to deal with them statistically.
+Given the setup considered in this paper, the error bars reported are more robust for \textsc{PNG-UNITsims}, and the underlying true uncertainty seems smaller for \textsc{PNG-UNITsims}.